Dog Bite Injuries in Ohio

 - Consult with a Dog Bite Lawyer.
 After you’ve completed the above steps, you may still have a lot of questions.
 How do I pay back the medical bills?
 What about the medical treatment and pain?
 Does insurance cover this?
 It’s understandable not to know the answers to all these questions.
 Talking to an experienced dog bite injury lawyer can help to answer many of these questions – and give you the peace of mind to focus on recovery.

-Sawan & Sawan is an Ohio based personal injury law firm with Ohio dog bite injury attorneys licensed to practice law in the State of Ohio.
-If you were the victim of a traumatic brain injury in Ohio and would like to speak further about your specific legal matter, call Sawan & Sawan today at 1-866-INJURY-0 or 419-900-0955 to schedule a free consultation.
-The Ohio dog bite attorneys at Sawan & Sawan serve the following cities in Franklin County, Ohio: Bexley, Ohio; Canal Winchester, Ohio; Columbus, Ohio; Dublin, Ohio; Gahanna, Ohio; Grandview Heights, Ohio; Grove City, Ohio; Groveport, Ohio; Hilliard, Ohio; New Albany, Ohio; Pickerington, Ohio; Reynoldsburg, Ohio; Upper Arlington, Ohio; Westerville, Ohio; Whitehall, Ohio; Worthington, Ohio.
-The Ohio traumatic brain injury lawyers at Sawan & Sawan serve the following cities in Lucas County, Ohio: Maumee, Ohio; Oregon, Ohio; Sylvania, Ohio; Toledo, Ohio; Waterville, Ohio.
+Sawan & Sawan is an Ohio based dog bite law firm with Ohio dog bite lawyers licensed to practice law in the State of Ohio, Florida, Michigan and Georgia.
+If you were injured by a dog in Ohio and would like to speak further about your specific legal matter, call Sawan & Sawan today at 1-866-INJURY-0 or 419-900-0955 to schedule a free consultation.
+The Ohio dog bite lawyers s at Sawan & Sawan serve the following cities in Franklin County, Ohio: Bexley, Ohio; Canal Winchester, Ohio; Columbus, Ohio; Dublin, Ohio; Gahanna, Ohio; Grandview Heights, Ohio; Grove City, Ohio; Groveport, Ohio; Hilliard, Ohio; New Albany, Ohio; Pickerington, Ohio; Reynoldsburg, Ohio; Upper Arlington, Ohio; Westerville, Ohio; Whitehall, Ohio; Worthington, Ohio.
+The Ohio dog bite lawyers at Sawan & Sawan serve the following cities in Lucas County, Ohio: Maumee, Ohio; Oregon, Ohio; Sylvania, Ohio; Toledo, Ohio; Waterville, Ohio